-When the scanning conditions or the object features are such that you are unable to capture additional data, you can correct errors using the Edges (see Filling Holes and Smoothing Edges) or Smoothing (Smoothing) tools.
+When the scanning conditions or the object features are such that you are unable to capture additional data, you can correct errors using the Fix holes (see Filling Holes and Smoothing Edges) or Smoothing (Smoothing (Tools)) tools.
 If such errors are frequent, reduce the speed at which you move the scanner around the object, or increase the capture rate (see Decreasing Scanning Speed).

-8.7 Editing Models
+8.8 Editing Models